Universal Epic Universe: How to Train Your Dragon: Isle of Berk

 How to Train Your Dragon: Isle of Berk is themed to the How to Train Your Dragon franchise, and is set between the second and third films.
 The area is the largest of the four IP-based lands in the park, and it features three rides: Hiccup's Wing Gliders, a launched roller coaster manufactured by Intamin, Dragon Racer's Rally, a pair of Gerstlauer Sky Fly rides, and Fyre Drill, an interactive boat ride manufactured by Mack Rides.
-There is also a children's play area called the Viking Training camp, as well as large free-flying dragon drones.
+There is also a children's play area called the Viking Training Camp, as well as large free-flying dragon drones.

 The area's notable dining options include Mead Hall, Spit Fyre Grill, and Hooligan's Grog & Gruel.
-Mead Hall will serve "Yaknog", a themed drink made of malted chocolate, cinnamon, and whipped cream.
+Mead Hall serves "Yaknog", a themed drink made of malted chocolate, cinnamon, and whipped cream.